Forestry: An Environmental Science

 Internships and Co-ops

-Students may choose to participate in the Faculty Internship Program, in addition to the four-year degree program.
-Internships allow for the application of classroom theory and knowledge into the real world, where students are paid a competitive salary while working with a government or sector partner.
+You may choose to participate in the Faculty Internship Program, in addition to the four-year degree program.
+Internships allow for the application of classroom theory and knowledge into the real world, where you are paid a competitive salary while working with a government or sector partner.

-The Forestry program prepares students to apply to the College of Alberta Professional Foresters for a Registered Professional Forester (RPF) designation.
+The Forestry program prepares you to apply to the College of Alberta Professional Foresters for a Registered Professional Forester (RPF) designation.

 Alberta School of Forest Science and Management